Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 :TabMessage mes
 ```

-You can use this function not only for taking messages but also for any other commands.
-For example, you will get buffer lists in a new buffer when you run this:
+You can use this function not only for messages but also for any other commands.
+For example, you will get a buffer list in a new buffer when you run this:

 ```vim
 :TabMessage ls